Current projects

 Social and applied studies

-ICF CoreSets-platform for autism: UK-based pilot study
+ICF CoreSets-platform for autism: UK-based acceptability and feasibility study

 The International Classification of Functioning, Disability and Health, known more commonly as ICF, is a classification of health and health-related factors.
 With Autistic adults, someone’s strengths and support needs can vary widely depending on a series of environmental factors and what support they have or don’t have in place.
 This study aims to develop a platform where those environmental factors can be assessed and broken down into different components in order to create an individualised strengths-based report to help people understand their Autistic profile.